SharePoint Best Practices Reports

 Create and export Best Practices reports

 We knew that every SharePoint admin has their own set of best practices so we decided to allow you to define these with the Documentation Toolkit, export them and share with your admin friends.
 Using the built-in features, you can create reports for all SharePoint settings being retrieved, create your own filters, groupings, and error/warning thresholds.
 For more details, check out our guide Creating New Best Practices report.
-You can export all Best Practices reports into single Word document.
+You can export all Best Practices reports into single Word document, we have prepared one example of this report.